input-output-hk/adrestia/docs/process/Communication-Conventions.md

 #### When to ping

-Use the ping `@username:adrestia.iohkdev.io` in a channel to get someone's attention.
+Use the ping `@username:adrestia.iohkdev.io` in a Matrix channel to get someone's attention.

 This usually results in a more prominent notification, depending on their client settings.